jdcantrell/luggage/readme.md

 I opted to not make this app multi-user, instead going for a single-user web app.
 Which, turns out, is a little bit of a strange concept.
-This is the reason why you setup your username and password in environment variables.
-So I recommend you be smart about that, if your server is accessed by anyone else they will be able to get that username and hash, for whatever that is worth to them.
+This is the reason why you store your username and password in the yaml file.
+So I recommend you be smart about that, if your server is accessed by anyone else they will be able to get that username and hash if they can read luggage's config file, for whatever that is worth to them.

 #Roadmap
 * make sure all controllers are working